National Museum of the United States Air Force

 The National Museum of the United States Air Force (formerly the United States Air Force Museum) is the official museum of the United States Air Force located at Wright-Patterson Air Force Base, 6 mi northeast of Dayton, Ohio.
 The NMUSAF is the oldest and largest military aviation museum in the world, with more than 360 aircraft and missiles on display.
+The museum is a central component of the National Aviation Heritage Area.
 The museum draws about a million visitors each year, making it one of the most frequently visited tourist attractions in Ohio.

 History

 The museum dates to 1923, when the Engineering Division at Dayton's McCook Field first collected technical artifacts for preservation.
 In 1927, it moved to then-Wright Field in a laboratory building.
 In 1932, the collection was named the Army Aeronautical Museum and placed in a WPA building from 1935 until World War II.
 In 1948, the collection remained private as the Air Force Technical Museum.
 In 1954, the Air Force Museum became public and was housed in its first permanent facility, Building 89 of the former Patterson Field in Fairborn, which had been an engine overhaul hangar.
 Many of its aircraft were parked outside and exposed to the weather.

 Through the 1960s, Eugene Kettering, son of Charles F. Kettering, led the project to build a permanent structure to house the collections and became the first chairman of the board of the Air Force Museum Foundation.
 When he died in 1969, his widow Virginia took over the project.
 Her "determination, logic and meticulous attention" kept it on track, and the current facility opened in 1971.
 Not including its annex on Wright Field proper, the museum has more than tripled in square footage since 1971, with the addition of a second hangar in 1988, a third in 2003, and a fourth in 2016.

-The museum announced a new name for the facility in October 2004.
-The former name, United States Air Force Museum, changed to National Museum of the United States Air Force.
+In October 2004, the name changed from United States Air Force Museum to National Museum of the United States Air Force.

-The museum is a central component of the National Aviation Heritage Area.